Project-B6/EEG-Guided_Swarm_Robotics/Model 1/Report.md

 $$ \frac{\partial \mathcal{L}}{\partial W} = \sum_{k=1}^t \frac{\partial \mathcal{L}}{\partial H_t} \left( \prod_{j=k+1}^t \frac{\partial H_j}{\partial H_{j-1}} \right) \frac{\partial H_k}{\partial W} $$

 ## 6. **Regularization**
+To avoid overfitting (where the model gets too good at memorizing the training data and not generalizing to new data), we use regularization techniques like:

+Dropout: Randomly turns off some of the neurons in the network during training.
+This forces the model to learn more robust features, instead of just relying on certain neurons.

+L2 regularization: Adds a penalty to the loss for large weights.
+This helps the model avoid making too extreme changes in its weights and keeps things smoother.

 **Dropout (p=0.2)**:
 $$ h_{drop} = h \odot \text{mask}, \quad \text{mask}_i \sim \text{Bernoulli}(0.8) $$